 - Manufacturing, construction, retail, and business and personal services accounted for nearly all of the jobs lost during the current recession.
 The contraction of the retail sector will hit older workers hard because retail sales is the largest occupation for workers age 65 and older (Mermin, Johnson, and Toder 2008). - Many workers become self-employed in their sixties.
 However, the credit crunch could make it difficult for people to start and sustain small businesses.
-Between July and November 2008, the number of self-employed workers fell by nearly 700,000 (7 percent).
+Between July and December 2008, the number of nonfarm self-employed workers fell by nearly 600,000 (6 percent).